 Manufacturing Enterprise Resource Planning (ERP) is a management software that integrates business processes.
 Its origins date back to the 50s when Material Requirements Planning or MRP systems began to be applied to the management of the productive systems of large companies.
 MRPs have evolved to the present Manufacturing Resource Planning (MRP II) and ERP, its usage has been extended not only to manufacturing companies but also to services, government, and NGO’s.
 It integrates all aspects of business management, beyond the productive one, such as:

 - Operations Management

 - Supply Chain Management

 - Customer Service (CRM)

 - and others

 The Manufacturing ERP is a multifunctional system that integrates the internal business processes.
-ERP offers companies real-time solutions for their commercial, productive, economic and financial processes.
+Best ERP software offers companies real-time solutions for their commercial, productive, economic, and financial processes.
 It is also possible to track business orders and resources, such as:

 Characteristics of an ERP system

 The main characteristics of a Manufacturing ERP system are: